HamzahS-101/my-devops-journey/Networking/Assignments/project-2.md

 I then tested access to `app.hamzahsahal.com` over HTTP.
 By refreshing the page, I observed different layouts being served, confirming that the load balancing was working as expected and requests were being properly forwarded to the backend servers.

-## Deploying the Main Traffic Instance and Backup Reverse Proxy
+## Failover Reverse-Proxy Configuration

 ### Instance Creation

-For the two new instances, I created **main-traffic** and **nginx-reverse-proxy-backup.**

-- The `main-traffic` instance serves as the primary entry point for all incoming requests.
-It distributes traffic to the main reverse proxy and, if necessary, fails over to the backup reverse proxy.
-- The `nginx-reverse-proxy-backup` instance acts as a failover solution, ensuring continued availability if the main reverse proxy becomes unreachable.
+The `nginx-reverse-proxy-backup` instance acts as a failover solution, ensuring continued availability if the main reverse proxy becomes unreachable.

-I used the user data method to automate their setup, following the same approach as with the previous instances for consistency and efficiency.
+I used the user data method to automate the setup, following the same approach as with the previous instances for consistency and efficiency.

 ### Configuring the Backup Reverse Proxy